enso-org/enso/docs/distribution/launcher.md

 The releases are discovered and downloaded using the [GitHub API](https://docs.github.com/en/rest/reference/repos#releases).
-As described in the [Release Policy](./release-policy.md#github-releases), each release contains a Manifest file that is downloaded first.
+As described in the [Release Policy](./release-policy.md#github-releases), each release contains a manifest file that is downloaded first.
 It specifies if this Enso version can be used with the current launcher or an upgrade is needed, as described in
 [Minimal Required Launcher Version](#minimal-required-launcher-version).
 If the version is correct, the binary file containing the Enso components distribution is downloaded.
-The Manifest also specifies which GraalVM version should be used with this version of Enso.
+The manifest also specifies which GraalVM version should be used with this version of Enso.
 If that version of GraalVM is not present on the system it is also downloaded and installed.